Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 Share a Microsoft Secure Score recommended action.
 In this task you'll post the action on a Teams channel.
 By posting it on Teams, users on the channel will see a notice but will not have access to the data source to edit the status or manage the action.
 Only Joni Shermann who is a member of the Teams channel and has role permissions can access the recommended action.

-1. You should still be logged into Microsoft Defender XDR portal.

 1. On the left navigation pane, expand **Exposure management** then select **Secure Score**.

 1. If a pop-up page appears with the message **Welcome to Microsoft Defender for Business**, click **Get Started** and follow steps 4 and 5.
 If it does not appear, proceed directly to step 6.